mr-islam/qawl/README.md

 * **Keyboard shortcuts**!
 Simply start typing your page and then press enter to go there, and then use the left/right arrow keys to flip pages quickly, and many more!

-* Launch al-Kitab **lightning fast**, and restart reading from exactly where you left-off, with the same zoom and theme
+* Launch Qawl **lightning fast**, and restart reading from exactly where you left-off, with the same zoom and theme

 * **Longevity** — this is an open-source project, so all of you are invited to give feedback, report bugs, and/or develop improvements.
 It is not dependent on any one person.